sagemath/trac_to_gh/Issue 3233.md

 # Issue 3233: [with patch; needs review] cygwin -- make linbox work with cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3233

 Original creator: was